About this Program

 Overseas Studies

 The department encourages study abroad.
-Overseas Studies, within the UF International Center (UFIC), offers the opportunity to study in a wide range of academic and cultural settings.
+Study Abroad, within the UF International Center (UFIC), offers the opportunity to study in a wide range of academic and cultural settings.
 The office coordinates 32 semester and yearlong programs and 28 summer programs in 24 countries.
-Study abroad programs satisfy the general education international and diversity requirements and also may fulfill requirements for a major or minor, as well as basic distribution area requirements and UF summer residency.
+Study abroad programs satisfy the General Education International requirement and also may fulfill requirements for a major or minor, as well as basic distribution area requirements and UF Summer residency.
 Interested students should contact the UF International Center in 170 Hub or the undergraduate coordinator.

-Critical Tracking records each student’s progress in courses that are required for entry to each major.
+Critical Tracking records each student’s progress in courses that are required for progress toward each major.
 Please note the critical-tracking requirements below on a per-semester basis.

 For degree requirements outside of the major, refer to CLAS Degree Requirements: Structure of a CLAS Degree.